Joseph Bernos: Mayor of La Paz, Abra (2022–2025)

 In the 2022 Philippine local elections, he ran for the Mayor of Abra under the Nacionalista Party.
 He won unopposed with 10,490 votes.
 During his term, he was elected as the president of the League of Municipalities of the Philippines.

-Cursing a News Reporter
+Controversies

 DZRH provincial news correspondent Romeo Gonzales filed a complaint with the Philippine National Police in Baguio City on April 23,2025 alleging that La Paz, Abra Mayor Joseph “JB” Bernos—who is also a congressional candidate—threatened him to follow his report on a shooting incident in Abra for DZRH News.
 On April 21, 2025 in Barangay Budac, Tayum, Abra, Gonzales covered and reported on a violent confrontation between armed police personnel and a barangay official.
 His report was subsequently disseminated across DZRH’s multimedia platforms.

 The Kapisanan ng mga Brodkaster ng Pilipinas issued a strong condemnation of the threats allegedly made by La Paz, Abra Mayor Joseph "JB" Bernos against Romeo Gonzales, a provincial correspondent for DZRH radio station.